 A Fabian aralia stump (Polyscias scutellaria, formerly Polyscias pinnata) is a tropical plant that is usually grown as an indoor houseplant.
 It grows upright to between 3 and 4 feet, and the term "stump" refers to the plant's final height.

 The plant is also known as shield aralia, plum aralia, or balfour aralia.
 Fabian aralia's trunk is woody, like a shrub's trunk, and looks attractive with its colorful leaves, green on top and purple or maroon on the underside.

-Temperature and Light
+Temperature and Light Requirements

+A potted Fabian aralia stump has a limited number of roots.
+This means it needs minimal watering to maintain good growth habits and health.
 Irrigate an outdoor plant when its top few inches of soil are dry.

 Repotting and Pruning

 Repotting Fabian aralia is necessary when its roots rise to the soil level.
-Repot your plant into a pot one size larger than its current pot in early spring so it can recuperate and establish a good root system before its spring growth occurs.
+Repot your plant to a pot one size larger than its current pot in early spring so it can recuperate and establish a good root system before its spring growth occurs.

 Pesky Problems and Solutions